Maxime Lagacé: Boston Bruins

 On July 1, 2019, Lagacé left the Golden Knights as a free agent following the franchise’s first two seasons.
 He then signed a one-year, two-way $700,000 contract with the Boston Bruins.
 In the 2019–20 season, Lagacé was assigned to Boston's AHL affiliate, the Providence Bruins, appearing in 33 games.
 Helping Providence to the second-best record in the AHL, he posted a 22–7–3 recorded with a 2.37 goals-against average, a .919 save percentage and five shutouts.
 His win total, goals-against average, save percentage and shutout total were all AHL career highs.
 He joined the Boston Bruins roster for the 2020 Stanley Cup playoffs, however did not feature in a game.

 Pittsburgh Penguins

 At the conclusion of his contract with the Bruins, Lagacé left as a free agent to sign a one-year, two-way contract with the Pittsburgh Penguins on October 10, 2020.

-In his debut with the Penguins on May 8, 2021, Lagacé recorded his first career shutout against the Buffalo Sabres in the final game of the regular season.
+In his first and only game with the Penguins on May 8, 2021, Lagacé recorded his first career shutout against the Buffalo Sabres in the final game of the regular season.
 Stopping all 29 shots, Lagacé became the first goaltender in the history of the Penguins franchise to record a shutout in their first game.